rheos-one/Puzzling-Mastery/docs/buy.md

 - The **full** Quickstart Kit.
 - A multi-page PDF detailing an example puzzle room layout.
 - Text templates for puzzles and promotional materials.
-- The "Streamlining Your Checkout" brocure.
+- The "Streamlining Your Checkout" brochure.
+- Marketing vector analysis and suggestions for community cross-promotions.
+- Search engine optimization and keywords to avoid.
-- Marketing, search optimization, and scheduling suggestions.
+- Tips and tricks for scheduling around peak leasure time for your locale.
 - Plus the full writeup, including team-building, location analysis, and common pitfalls.

 [Checkout Now](https://cart.rheos.one/puzzling-mastery)